-Leukopenia is the medical term for the low white blood cell count.
+Leukopenia is the medical term for a low white blood cell count.

-In most cases it is due to low neutrophils (neutropenia) or low lymphocytes (lymphocytopenia).
-Both types of cells play an important role in the body’s defense against infections such as viral infections, autoimmune disorders (such as lupus), certain medications (including chemotherapy and some antibiotics), radiation therapy, and diseases of the body. bone marrow (such as leukemia or myelodysplastic syndromes), leading the patient to a decrease in neutrophils and / or lymphocytes.
+It is due to low neutrophils (neutropenia) or low lymphocytes (lymphocytopenia).
+Both types of cells play an essential role in the body’s defense against infections such as viral infections, autoimmune disorders (such as lupus), certain medications (including chemotherapy and some antibiotics), radiation therapy, and diseases.
+Bone marrow (such as leukemia or myelodysplastic syndromes) leads the patient to a decrease in neutrophils and lymphocytes.

 Symptoms of a Leukopenia include:

-Fever, frequent infections, and infections that are not going to be resolved.
+Fever, frequent infections, and infections that will not be resolved.

 A specialist can diagnose the cause of your low white blood cell count and provide treatment to correct or prevent infections.
-The tests that are needed may include specialized blood tests such as flow cytometry, complete blood count and blood cultures.
-A bone marrow biopsy can also be performed if the cause is not evident from blood tests .
+The needed tests may include specialized blood tests such as flow cytometry, complete blood count, and blood cultures.
+A bone marrow biopsy can also be performed if the cause is not evident from blood tests.